benwestrate/mainstay/README.md

 ## Change Log
 ### v2.0.0 -- Breaking Changes
 - BREAKING CHANGES to the api.
-Mainstay now exports as its default a class definition which needs to be instantiated with at least two arguments `rootElementKey` and `libraryComponents`.
+Mainstay now exports as its default a class definition which needs to be instantiated with at least one argument `libraryComponents`.
 You also will need to call render once mainstay is instantiated.

 --------
 ### Pre v2 Usage